 Depression can also be a symptom of another condition, such as hypothyroidism or anemia.
 If you are currently taking medication or undergoing other treatment for depression, do not stop without consulting your doctor.

-Here are nine natural and herbal remedies that are used for depression.
+Here are eight natural and herbal remedies that are used for depression.

 1) St. John's Wort